AutoPackAI/beebot/README.md

-# BeeBot Architecture Document
+# BeeBot

 ## Introduction

 BeeBot is an Autonomous AI Assistant is designed to perform a range of tasks autonomously, taking high-level instructions from human users and transforming them into actions which are then performed.
 BeeBot's capabilities are based on the underlying components: Planner, Decider, Executor, and Body.
 These components work in unison, each fulfilling its part in a state machine-driven process.

 ## Major Components